Hyunsuk-Bang/resume/README.md

 Below are screenshots of other pages.

 ## Education
 This page shows my educational backgroud with GPA.
+Images are downloaded from iit pages.
 ![Screen Shot 2022-03-31 at 10 33 23](https://user-images.githubusercontent.com/84240134/161094766-3355f14c-8c46-4165-89bf-a32bf0b38784.png)